realtime-vehicle-tracking/realtime-vehicle-tracking.github.io/src/07_chapter.md

 **H3 indexing.** Uber's H3 library provides a hexagonal grid system that covers the globe at multiple resolutions.
 Indexing intersections by H3 cell would make the nearest-driver query more efficient at scale and is the approach used in production ride-hailing systems.

-**Kafka integration.** Replacing the simulator's direct Postgres writes with a Kafka producer and adding a consumer that writes to Lakebase, would make the architecture more production-ready.
+**Kafka integration.** Replacing the simulator's direct Lakebase writes with a Kafka producer and adding a consumer that writes to Lakebase, would make the architecture more production-ready.
 It would also decouple the simulator from Lakebase, as the simulator could run even when Lakebase is temporarily unavailable, with positions queued in Kafka until connectivity is restored.